 - Output range: 2,000–5,000+ tons/day.

-- High batch repetition efficiency reduces energy cost per ton by 15–30% compared to small asphalt plants.
+- High batch repetition efficiency reduces energy cost per ton by 15–30% compared to small plants.

 - Requires continuous raw material supply and stable paving demand.